OFFICE: 248.471.3110

 Fuel type, availability and cost.
 The fuel type or energy source you use for water heating will not only affect the water heater's annual operation costs but also its size and energy efficiency.
 See below for more on selecting fuel types.

 Size.
 To provide your household with enough hot water and to maximize efficiency, you need a properly sized water heater.
-Visit the pages on different types of water heaters (linked above) for more on sizing.
+Visit the pages on different types of water heaters for more on sizing.

 Energy efficiency.
 To maximize your energy and cost savings, you want to know how energy efficient a water heater is before you purchase it.
-Visit the pages on different types of water heaters (linked above) for more on estimating energy efficiency.
+Visit the pages on different types of water heaters for more on estimating energy efficiency.

 Costs.
 Before you purchase a water heater, it's also a good idea to estimate its annual operating costs and com- pare those costs with other less or more energy-efficient models.
-Visit the pages on different types of water heaters (linked above) for more on estimating costs.
+Visit the pages on different types of water heaters for more on estimating costs.

 What are the fuel choices??